 A good mass-transit system can mean the difference between a thriving metropolitan economy and a mediocre or dead one.
 With energy and environmental concerns around the world likely to get even more pressing in the years ahead, good mass transit will become more to a city’s comparative advantage.
 And with a recession and the current price of gasoline, even your average [Ottawa] suburbanite is starting to eye the bus.
-Could the family, he wonders, get by with one car instead of two?
+Could the family, he wonders, get by with one car instead of two?'Nuff said.

 Think of the great cities in America [or Canada] — Boston, Pittsburgh, Chicago, Washington, D.C., San Francisco [Toronto].
 Come up with your own list.
 All have great, or at least good, mass-transit systems.